iq-coryp/documentation-testing/pages/api/vmi.md

 Retrieves a list of all companies that are in a Pending state for the Vendor.
 This means that the company has completed setup within RQ, chosen the vendor, added stores to the relationship, and configured product for replenishment.

-Vendors can only create POs for “Enabled” companies.
-A company can be enabled or disabled through this interface by calling EnableCompany().
+Vendors can only create purchase orders for <strong>Enabled</strong> companies.
+To change the status of a company, use <a href="#enabling-or-disabling-a-company">Enabling or Disabling a Company</a> .

 #### Request